 This is a two-part wood filler that works to replace any missing or rotted wood.
 It resists dry rot, mildew, freshwater, saltwater, and UV light to hold up against different weather conditions and environments.
 You can use it both indoors and out, and it has an application temperature that ranges from 35°F to 115°F, and there is a service temperature range of -20°F to over 200°F. If you apply it when it’s 70°F, you get between 30 and 40 minutes to adjust and mold it before it hardens, and this is plenty of time to ensure that it doesn’t pull away from the sides of the crack or gouge to form a tight seal.

 There is a high tack factor on this wood filler that helps to reduce sags and drips while it hardens, and this lends to a more seamless look.
-You have to mix Part A to Part B in equal volumes before you apply it to get the correct consistency, and you can stain, paint, or machine it after you let it dry.
+You have to mix Part A to Part B in equal volumes before you apply it to get the correct consistency, and you can stain, paint, or machine it after enough dry time.
 The epoxy comes from real wood to help lend a more natural look that blends into your existing wood grain on your deck.
 Finally, it’ll survive heavy use for years without wearing away or fading.

 - Workable for 30 to 40 minutes